- Our Science

-Regional council staff will soon be able make robust decisions around the costs and benefits of weed control thanks to the work of AgResearch scientists.
+Regional council staff can now make robust decisions around the costs and benefits of weed control thanks to the work of AgResearch scientists.

 A new and user-friendly online Regional Weed Management Cost:Benefit web-app for regional weed management programme evaluation allows them to make science-based decisions on which weeds to include in their pest management plans.

-Graeme Bourdôt, from AgResearch’s Farm Systems South Team at Lincoln, says the app marks a monumental shift because until now cost benefit analysis under the Biosecurity Act often haven’t been well founded in science or dealt adequately with uncertainty.
+Graeme Bourdôt, a weed ecologist from AgResearch at Lincoln, says the app marks a monumental shift because until now cost benefit analysis under the Biosecurity Act often haven’t been well founded in science or dealt adequately with uncertainty.